zin-Fu/Automation-Data-Processing/README.md

 pip install -r requirements.txt
 ```

-## Script Descriptions

-1. `crawler_keyword.py` - A script to download images from Google Image Search based on a keyword.

-2. `crawler_similar.py` - A script to download images from a given URL.

-3. `DataAugment.py` - A script to perform various data augmentation techniques on images, such as flipping, rotating, adding noise, blurring, and adjusting brightness and contrast.

-4. `rename.py` - A script to rename all image files in a specified directory with a given prefix and sequential numbers.

-## Detail
+## Detail🧐

 #### 1. `crawler_keyword.py`

-This script is used to download images from Google Image Search.
-It utilizes the Selenium library to automate browser operations.
+This script utilizes Selenium and Requests libraries to download images from Google Image Search based on a specified keyword.

 **Usage:**
 - Enter the keyword for the search